RoneoOrg/markdown/README.md

 **You're working on a project featuring Markdown?**

-Drop [the source of this page](https://github.com/RoneoOrg/markdown/blob/main/README.md?plain=1) wherever you want to test *or showcase* the support of Markdown, and check that every single feature is properly handled and rendered.
+Drop [the source of this page](https://raw.githubusercontent.com/RoneoOrg/markdown/main/README.md) wherever you want to test *or showcase* the support of Markdown, and check that every single feature is properly rendered.

 **Table of Contents**